kheller18/data-structures-algorithms/questions/cPlusPlus.md

      ```
      ![class image](../images/cPlusPlus/class_object.png)
      + For example, the following is a class car that can have properties like name, color, etc. and they can have methods like speed().
-   + Object: is an instance of a class.
+   + `Object`: is an instance of a class.
 Since a class is a user-defined data type so an object can also be called a variable of that data type.

 4. What is the difference between struct and class?
   ![struct vs class](../images/cPlusPlus/struct_class.png)

 5. What is operator overloading?
-   + Operator Overloading: is a very essential element to perform the operations on user-defined data types.
+   + `Operator Overloading`: is a very essential element to perform the operations on user-defined data types.
 By operator overloading we can modify the default meaning to the operators like +, -, *, /, <=, etc.
      ```
      class complex{
        private: